Wildlife Hospital

 The Rehabilitation Process

 The rehabilitation process begins with a physical exam in our Clinic.
-Here, Animal Care staff assess the extent of an animal’s illness or injury.
-Of course, wild animals are not the most cooperative of patients, so we oftentimes need to anesthetize the animal to be certain we are able to safely provide a thorough exam.
-We might also take radiographs, perform simple tests, and collect laboratory samples if needed.
+Animal Care staff assess the extent of an animal’s illness or injury.
+Of course, wild animals are not the most cooperative of patients, so we often need to anesthetize them to be sure we can safely provide a thorough exam.
+We might also take radiographs, perform simple tests, and collect laboratory samples.

-Once we have evaluated an animal’s condition and have determined that it might be capable of surviving its illness or injury, we then must treat it accordingly.
-Our Animal Care staff must be knowledgeable about a wide variety of species and how to meet their needs.
+Once we have evaluated an animal’s condition and determined that it might be capable of surviving its illness or injury, we must treat it accordingly.
+Our Animal Care staff must be knowledgeable about various species and how to meet their needs.
 We deal with all native species of wildlife.
-One day we might get a nest full of cat-attacked American Robins.
-The next day we might get a very angry injured adult raccoon.
-Clearly the approach for treatment is going to be different from species to species and even from one animal to the next.
+One day, we might get a nest full of cat-attacked American Robins.
+We might get a very angry, injured adult raccoon the next day.
+The treatment approach will be different from species to species and even from one animal to the next.

-After an animal is out of intensive care, it eventually graduates to an outdoor enclosure.
-Animal Care staff must assess an animal’s ability to climb, run, fly, crawl, slither and soar.
-Our pre-release cages have a variety of perches at different heights, large logs to run over and under, tunnels to crawl through, dens to hide in, boxes of dirt to dig in, and ponds to swim in.
+After an animal leaves intensive care, it eventually enters an outdoor enclosure.
+Animal Care staff must assess an animal’s ability to climb, run, fly, crawl, slither, and soar.
+Our pre-release enclosures have a variety of perches at different heights, large logs to run over and under, tunnels to crawl through, dens to hide in, boxes of dirt to dig in, and ponds to swim in.

-Once outside, orphaned animals have the chance to grow, learn natural behaviors and get accustomed to the sights and sounds of being outside.
-Injured animals get a chance to be back outside where stress levels are considerably lower for them, as well as time to strengthen and regain the physical abilities they had before their injury.
-Although we maintain a strict policy of limiting human contact for all of our wild patients, there are noises and unavoidable contact when an animal is housed in an inside enclosure.
-Once outside, we find that the animals will start behaving more normally again, now that they are experiencing less human induced stress.
+Once outside, orphaned animals can grow, learn natural behaviors, and get accustomed to the sights and sounds of being outside.
+Injured animals get a chance to be back outside, where stress levels are considerably lower, and they have time to strengthen and regain the physical abilities they had before their injury.
+Although we maintain a strict policy of limiting human contact with our wild patients, there are noises and unavoidable contact when an animal is housed inside an enclosure.
+Once outside, we find that the animals will start behaving more normally again now that they are experiencing less human-induced stress.

 The ultimate goal for all animals that come in for rehabilitation is to be released back into the wild.
-Before any animal can be released, we must be absolutely certain that they can take care of themselves in the wild.
-It’s a tough world out there!
+Before any animal can be released, we must be confident they can care for themselves in the wild.
+It’s a challenging world out there!
 For orphaned animals, this involves a lot of things.
-Since these animals were hand-raised by humans, they are at a greater disadvantage than if they had been raised by their wild parents.
+Since these animals were hand-raised by humans, they are at a more significant disadvantage than if their wild parents had raised them.
 Animal Care staff takes every precaution to ensure that immature animals do not become imprinted on humans.
 An imprinted animal thinks it’s a human.
-Therefore, it has little to no fear of, and associates itself socially with, humans.
+Therefore, it has little to no fear of and associates itself socially with humans.
 This can be a real problem for animals, especially during mating seasons.
-An imprinted animal is not capable of surviving in the wild and therefore cannot be released.
+An imprinted animal is not capable of surviving in the wild and, therefore, cannot be released.

 Orphans

-Orphaned animals must learn social behaviors from other animals of their own species.
-Animal Care staff does everything they can to ensure that we rarely raise an orphaned animal by itself.
+Orphaned animals must learn social behaviors from other animals of their species.
+Animal Care staff does everything they can to ensure that we rarely raise an orphaned animal alone.
 If we only have one animal of any given species, we communicate with other rehabilitation facilities to find it a foster sibling.
-Usually, though, we have plenty of foster siblings at our own facility!
+Usually, though, we have plenty of foster siblings at our facility!

 For all these reasons, immature wild animals are best left with their parents in the wild.
-We find that a good deal of 'orphans' we receive are not in fact truly orphaned.
-Oftentimes well-intentioned folks don't see the parent(s) and assume the animal is orphaned, so they bring it to us.
-If an animal is truly orphaned, this is absolutely the right thing to do.
+We find that a good deal of 'orphans' we receive are not, in fact, truly orphaned.
+Often, well-intentioned folks don't see the parent(s) and assume the animal is orphaned, so they bring it to us.
+This is the right thing to do if an animal is truly orphaned.
 However, it is rare for animals to be truly orphaned.
-Remember those wild animals have a biological drive within them telling them to do nothing in this world but procreate and raise offspring.
-We like to view it this way – if we find a lost child, we don't run it to the orphanage, we try to find the parents.
-If you think you have found an orphaned animal, please click to go to our "Help!
-I found an animal!" page for more detailed information or you can always give us a call at (541) 476-0222 for more information.
+Remember, those wild animals have a biological drive within them, telling them to do nothing in this world but procreate and raise offspring.
+We like to view it this way – if we find a lost child, we don't run it to the orphanage.
+We try to find the parents.
+If you think you have found an orphaned animal, please click on our "Help!
+I found an animal!" page for more detailed information, or you can always call us at (541) 476-0222 for more details.

 Golden Eagle Release